 Cancer Resources

 The All Ireland Institute of Hospice and Palliative Care, LGBT Ireland and the Irish Hospice Foundation have created this guide for LGBTQIA+ End of Life Care.
-Though created for the Republic of Ireland, much of the content is valuable and relevant to people living in NI.
+Created for the Republic of Ireland, much of the holistic is valuable.
 Read it here.
+Please note Advance Care Planning legislation differs.

 Gay and Bisexual men and other men who have sex with men, including trans men, are able to access the HPV vaccine for free at their local GUM or HIV clinic.
 The HPV vaccination reduces your risk of